For the latest COVID information Click Here.

 Bisphosphonates are medicines used to treat bone diseases such as osteoporosis and Paget’s disease.
 Alendronate and risedronate are the most commonly prescribed bisphosphonate tablets in Australia.

-Osteoporosis is a common disease, which causes bones to become fragile and brittle so that they break (fracture) more easily, even as a result of normal activity (as distinct from a fall).
+Osteoporosis is a common disease of reduced bone mass leading to fragile and brittle bones that may break (fracture) more easily, even as a result of normal activity (as distinct from a fall).
 Fractures may be painful and restrict a person’s ability to carry out their normal daily tasks.
 In osteoporosis, bisphosphonates reduce the risk of a broken bone or fracture.

 In Paget’s disease, the formation of abnormal bone causes deformity and pain.
 Bisphosphonate medicines can help this.

-For more information about OSTEOPOROSIS see the Osteoporosis Australia website http://www.osteoporosis.org.au / or phone Osteoporosis Australia on 1800 242 141.
+For more information about OSTEOPOROSIS see the Healthy Bones Australia website www.healthybonesaustralia.org.au or phone Healthy Bones Australia on 1800 242 141.

-Bone is constantly changing with old bone breaking down and new bone being formed to take its place.
+Bone undergoes constant turnover with old bone breaking down and new bone being formed to take its place.
 This usually happens in a balanced way.
 If the cycle becomes unbalanced, bone is broken down faster than it is replaced.
 This leads to osteoporosis.

 Bisphosphonates slow or stop the bone breaking down.
 As a result, bone density may increase over time so the risk of fractures is reduced.